It is virtually impossible to talk about the fascinating world of beekeeping these days without mentioning the flow hive.

 Flow Hive vs. Flow Hive 2 Differences

-The flow hive 2 took everything that worked in the classic version and made subtle yet effective improvements to enhance the experience of both bee and man.
+The Flow Hive 2 took everything that worked in the classic version and made subtle yet effective improvements to enhance the experience of both bees and man.

 Adjustable hive stand

 Bees are pretty meticulous about their construction, and they need to ensure that the liquid that they store on a vertical shelf doesn’t spill down to the hive floor.